site2site/site2site.github.io/programs/Charles/scenario.md

-layout: app style: program title: Program/App Name
+layout: app style: program title: Musical Stairs

-app: Program/App Name
+app: Musical Stairs

-Program/App Name
+Musical Stairs

 Description of your program/app in one sentence.

+Musical Stairs will play different sounds as you walk up and down stairs, in hopes of promoting exercise by encouraging people to use stairs more frequently.

 Scenario